 - 1 inch ginger crushed or finely chopped

 - 6-8 curry leaves or 2 kaffir lime leaves

 - 1 teaspoon salt

 - 1/2 teaspoon turmeric powder

 - 1/2 teaspoon cayenne powder : adjust to your spice level

 - 2 tablespoons chopped cilantro

-Rinse and soak lentils in tap water while you prepare tempering.
+- Rinse and soak lentils in tap water while you prepare tempering.
 Turn Instant Pot on SAUTE.
 Wait 30 seconds for it to heat up.
-Add oil, asafoetida (heeng) and mustard seeds, wait for them to sizzle.
+Add oil and mustard seeds, wait for them to sizzle.
 Add chopped onion, curry leaves and a green chili.
 Sauté for 30-45 seconds, till the onion turns pink.
-Remove the onion mix in a bowl.

-Add ginger-garlic paste and sauté for 30 seconds.
-Add diced tomato and sauté for another 30 seconds.
-Add salt and all dry spices and sauté for 30 seconds.
+Add ginger and garlic, sauté for 30 seconds.
+Add diced tomato, salt and all dry spices.
+Sauté for 30 seconds.
 Add rinsed and strained lentils, 2 cups water and stir well.
 Close the lid.
 Set vent to SEALING.
 Hit MANUAL for 6 minutes.
 (If you prefer a mushy texture, set the time to 8 minutes)

 Wait for NPR 10 (natural pressure release).
 Release pressure manually, and open the lid after the pin drops.
-Add the tempering and the chopped cilantro and stir.
-Enjoy warm!
+Add chopped cilantro and enjoy warm!